fresheneesz/TordlWalletProtocols/singleWalletProtocols/Simple-Multisig-Wallet-Protocol.md

 These instructions verify that a third party still has access to a key.

 1. Create a single-use random number.
 Button mashing is ok for this (since its single-use and used close to creation time).
-2. Ask the person, organization, or  service to sign that random number.
+2. Ask the person, organization, or service to sign that random number using their bitcoin software and master private key.
-3. Verify the signature.
+3. Verify the signature using their master public key that you should have recorded in the `Unencrypted Data Record`.

 ##### Storage Location Migration